biojava/biojava.github.io/wiki/BioJava:Modules.md

 `- merge the new biojava-sequence module with the current biojava-biosql code `
 `- Mark Schreiber wants to work on BioSQL/ JPA bindings`

-Module: biojava-das : Lead: Jonathan Warren probably deprecate the old DAS code in BJ and replace it with the up to date Dasobert library
+Module: biojava-das : Lead: Jonathan Warren

+`- probably deprecate the old DAS code in BJ and replace it with`
+`= the up to date Dasobert library`

 Module: biojava-structure Lead: Andreas Prlic